cypress-io/cypress-documentation/source/guides/guides/selector-playground-guide.md

 ![Type a selector to see what elements it matches](https://user-images.githubusercontent.com/1157043/36675059-ec04b89a-1ad5-11e8-8fec-273600912ce8.gif)

 You can also experiment with what {% url `cy.contains()` contains %} would yield given a string of text.
-Click on `{% fa fa-terminal %} cy.get` and switch to `cy.contains`.
+Click on `{% fa fa-caret-down %} cy.get` and switch to `cy.contains`.
 Type in text to see which element it matches.
 (Note that {% url `cy.contains()` contains %} only yields the first element that matches the text, even if multiple elements on the page contain the text).

 ![Experiment with cy.contains](https://user-images.githubusercontent.com/1157043/36675344-b312762a-1ad6-11e8-89c0-f7aebbe5a985.gif)